The MySQL Instr is one of the String Functions, which returns the position of the first occurrence of a specified substring from a given sentence.

 The MySQL String Instr function also allows you to write the index position from column values too.
 To demonstrate this function, We are going to use the below-shown data.

-In this example, we are going to use this function to find the index position of High word in the Education column.
+In this example, we are going to use this function to find the index position of the High word in the Education column.

 SELECT EmpID, FirstName, LastName, Education, INSTR(Education, 'High') AS InsrtFunction, Occupation, YearlyIncome, Sales FROM employee;